 - creative logos always remain on-trend since they attract attention and shock in a good way.
 They are specially developed, creative, unique, and recognizable;

 - an illustration replacing a part of a word or some words is another latest trend in the field of logo design.
 Creative logos often include illustrations to replace a part of a word.
 In most cases, it will be a letter or two.
-Certainly, the illustration replacing a letter should remind us of the letter itself and still make good sense, otherwise, it’ll be another example of bad logos;
+Certainly, the illustration replacing a letter should remind us of the letter itself and make good sense.
+Otherwise, it’ll be another example of bad logos;

 - artistic logos and illustrations.
 Many designers are genuine artists deep inside.
-How amazing this is that in 2019, they can safely express their artistic views in logos, as this is one of the trends of the year.
+How amazing this is that in 2021, they can safely express their artistic views in logos, as this is one of the year’s trends.

-Naturally, large brands, whose logos are recognizable and popular, are sometimes reluctant to change them, but this is a wrong decision which might result in becoming already bad logos.
+Naturally, large brands, whose logos are recognizable and popular, are sometimes reluctant to change them, but this is a wrong decision that might become already bad logos.
 One should adjust to the demands of times so that to always remain on-trend.
 The logo should not necessarily be completely changed.
 Rebranding is what will make your logo more modern and effective with small changes.

 Bright and colorful logos with modern design significantly expand the opportunities of brands.
 Minimalistic and simplified logos are meant for those who want to stay repressed but still impress with elegant styles.
 Typography in various forms and creative illustrations bringing a special artistic atmosphere to the overall logo design.
 Don’t be afraid of moving with the times, not missing a chance to develop.
-Remaining behindhand with the world, your logo will be likely to get into a top of bad logos.
+Remaining behindhand with the world, your logo will likely get into the top of bad logos.